 - Fonta Flora Brewing – Morganton-founded brewery with a focus on local agriculture.
 This is a huge expansion for the brewery into the Charlotte market with a tasting room and lots of outdoor space.

-- Suarez Bakery and Barra – Popular Park Road Shopping Center bakery is adding a second location with expanded offerings.
+- Suarez Bakery and Barra – Popular Park Road Shopping Center bakery is adding a second location with expanded offerings opening any day now.
 Executive Chef Rodolfo Montero will lead the expansion into new savory menu offerings, including lunchtime bowls, sandwiches, and tapas along with their Instagram-famous pastries and desserts.
 Suarez will also have Cuban-style coffee along with beer and wine at night.

 - Botiwalla – Indian street grill from the four-time James Beard-nominated chef behind Asheville’s wildly popular Chai Pani will open in fall 2020.
 The menu features grilled meats, flatbreads, fresh herbs, and wraps along with homemade ice cream and boozy slushies.
 The original location is in Atlanta’s Ponce City Market and a second is on the way in Alpharetta.
 Agenda Guide.

 - Boxcar Betty’s – The Charleston-based gourmet fried chicken sandwich concept features chicken sandwiches, classic Southern side dishes, salads, desserts, and a kid’s menu.
 Boxcar Betty’s plans to open late summer 2020.

 - Harriet’s Hamburgers – Old school burger joint from the teams behind Plaid Penguin and Papi Queso plans to open early fall 2020.
 Expect a “succinct and nostalgic menu” reminiscent of diners from the 1950 and 1960s.

 OK, here’s a photo tour of Optimist Hall.

 Looking for more Charlotte food and drink guides?
 Here’s a complete list of Agenda guides including best burgers, best bars, best new restaurants, best weekly specials, best pizza, best sushi, best cocktail bars, top restaurants, and best brunch.